 Reported in the Lawyers Weekly

 Victims claimed alarms were non-operational; $1.5 million settlement

 A 43-year-old man resided in a multi-unit apartment located in a commercial building.
-On Oct.
-10, 2010, while he was asleep in the early morning, a fire broke out in the building.
+While he was asleep in the early morning, a fire broke out in the building.
 He was awoken by the smell of smoke and alleged that he heard no sounds from the building’s alarm system.